MyNamesRaph/unity_krita_exporter_windows/README.md

 If all goes well, then every time you change kra files, Unity will create png files next to them.

 !WARNING!
-This was tested in Linux Mint, so be ready to dive into code a bit during development on Windows or MacOS.
+This was tested in Windows 10, refer to original fork for Linux or MacOS